Shedou/Chimbalix/README-EN.md

 Google Drive (ISO, 3.7 GiB): https://drive.google.com/file/d/1SuFSK3OwIFpEF9NYQmipEway6Q5Rk_au/view

 MD5 (Chimbalix-24.3-Alphachi.iso): 8fe988eae664dd4ec3b96817ccddd714

+# Chimbalix 24.3 Alphachi
+* 64-Bit (x86_64)
+* Kernel: 6.9.10-1-liquorix-amd64
+* Debian version: 12.x (bookworm)
+* DE: Xfce 4.18.1

+### Features:
+* x32 libraries out of the box - allow you to run and use 32-bit software in a 64-bit OS.
+* One-click screenshots - use ctrl / shift / ctrl+shift combinations with PrintScreen to quickly create screenshots.
+* "PortSoft" - the main directory for applications, allowing you to place even completely portable software in it.
+* By default, the nested structure of the "Start" menu.
+* "Apps" - a stable section of the "Start" menu for third-party applications, allows developers to have their own menu sections for applications.
+* WINE (Proton LG) - allows you to run Windows applications, although it is better to use real Windows for this...
+* Useful tools - useful tools are built into the Explorer context menu, such as converting images/videos, getting information about files, etc.
+* Mangohud - launching games with an overlay via the Explorer context menu (may not work with some games).

 ## Interesting applications
 Interesting and possibly useful applications that are not included in the distribution "out of the box".